 Patients: Early recognition, separation and droplet precautions for suspected or confirmed cases; surgical masks when being transported; and use effective antiviral medications.

 Everybody: Compulsive hand hygiene and compulsive respiratory etiquette.

 Besides these patient safety initiatives, Septimus and colleagues across HCA institutions set up an influenza Gmail account, in which any HCW could send in questions that would be answered 24/7.
 Subject content experts were there to answer all questions immediately.

-“There are many institutions, including HCA, that have instituted a program across all hospitals and clinics that are going smoothly,” Schaffner said.
-“I believe it’s because they are very rigorous.”
+“There are many institutions, including HCA, that have instituted a program across all hospitals and clinics that are going smoothly,” said William Schaffner, MD, professor and chairman of the department of preventive medicine and professor of medicine in the department of infectious diseases at Vanderbilt University School of Medicine.
+“It’s because they are very rigorous.”

-At Schaffner’s institution, Vanderbilt University Medical Center in Tennessee, a committee has been assigned to implement a universal influenza vaccination program.
+At Schaffner’s institution, a committee has been assigned to implement a universal influenza vaccination program.
 Schaffner said the committee is working to learn from the many other institutions that have mandatory programs established.
 “We are currently working on all the elements of the program.
 Exactly what form it will take is unclear,” he said.

 Reduction in employee absence rates